Mepolizumab (Nucala)

 • Nucala is indicated for add-on maintenance treatment of adult patients 18 years and older with chronic rhinosinusitis with nasal polyps (CRSwNP).

-Mepolizumab is an interleukin-5 (IL-5) antagonist monoclonal antibody (IgG1 kappa) that is branded as Nucala (GlaxoSmithKline).
+Mepolizumab is available as Nucala (GlaxoSmithKline) which is an interleukin-5 (IL-5) antagonist monoclonal antibody (IgG1 kappa).
 IL-5 is the major cytokine responsible for the growth and differentiation, recruitment, activation, and survival of eosinophils.
 Mepolizumab binds to IL-5 with a dissociation constant of 100 pM, inhibiting the bioactivity of IL-5 by blocking its binding to the alpha chain of the IL-5 receptor complex expressed on the eosinophil cell surface.
 Inflammation is an important component in the pathogenesis of asthma, eosinophilic granulomatosis with polyangiitis (EGPA), and hypereosinophilic syndrome (HES).
 Multiple cell types (e.g., mast cells, eosinophils, neutrophils, macrophages, lymphocytes) and mediators (e.g., histamine, eicosanoids, leukotrienes, cytokines) are involved in inflammation.
-Mepolizumab, by inhibiting IL-5 signaling, reduces the production and survival of eosinophils; however, the mechanism of mepolizumab action in asthma, EGPA, and HES has not been definitively established.
+Mepolizumab, by inhibiting IL-5 signaling, reduces the production and survival of eosinophils; however, the mechanism of mepolizumab action in asthma, EGPA, and HES has not been definitively established (GSK, 2022).

-Nucala includes labeled warnings and precautions for hypersensitivity reactions (e.g., anaphylaxis, angioedema, bronchospasm, hypotension, urticaria, rash), herpes zoster infections, and parasitic (helminth) infection.
+Warnings and precautions that are included in the Prescribing Information for Nucala include hypersensitivity reactions (e.g., anaphylaxis, angioedema, bronchospasm, hypotension, urticaria, rash), herpes zoster infections, and parasitic (helminth) infection.
 Herpes zoster has occurred in subjects receiving Nucala 100 mg in controlled clinical trials.
-Per the Prescribing Information (PI), vaccination should be considered, if medically appropriate.
-The PI also advises to not abruptly discontinue systemic or inhaled corticosteroids upon initiation of Nucala therapy.
+The label states to consider vaccination if medically appropriate.
 Reductions in corticosteroid dosage, if appropriate, should be gradual and performed under the direct supervision of a physician.
 Reduction in corticosteroid dosage may be associated with systemic withdrawal symptoms and/or unmask conditions previously suppressed by systemic corticosteroid therapy.
-Per the PI, eosinophils may be involved in the immunological response to some helminth infections.
+Eosinophils may be involved in the immunological response to some helminth infections.
 Patients with known parasitic infections were excluded from participation in clinical trials.
-Thus, it is unknown if Nucala will influence a patient’s response against parasitic infections.
-Healthcare providers should treat patients with pre-existing helminth infections before initiating therapy with Nucala.
-If patients become infected while receiving treatment with Nucala and do not respond to anti-helminth treatment, Nucala should be discontinued until infection resolves (GSK, 2023).
+It is unknown if Nucala will influence a patient’s response against parasitic infections.
+Treat patients with pre-existing helminth infections before initiating therapy with Nucala.
+If patients become infected while receiving treatment with Nucala and do not respond to anti-helminth treatment, discontinue treatment with Nucala until infection resolves (GSK, 2022).

 The most common adverse reactions (incidence 5% or more) include the following: